Māori wards and constituencies: Initial expansion and resistance

-Seven territorial authorities have determined to establish Māori wards ahead of the 2022 New Zealand local elections (Whangarei District Council, Kaipara District Council, Northland Regional Council, Tauranga City Council, Ruapehu District Council, New Plymouth District Council, and South Taranaki District Council).
-While polls for some of those districts have been signalled, Mahuta has stated that removing the poll provision is "on her list" for the Sixth Labour Government's second term.
+2021–22 legislative reform

-Legislative entrenchment
+Nine local authorities determined to establish Māori wards ahead of the 2022 New Zealand local elections (Whangarei District Council, Kaipara District Council, Northland Regional Council, Tauranga City Council, Gisborne District Council, Ruapehu District Council, Taupō District Council, New Plymouth District Council, and South Taranaki District Council).
+While polls for some of those districts were signalled, Minister of Local Government Nanaia Mahuta stated in November 2020 that removing the poll provision was "on her list" for the Sixth Labour Government's second term.

-On 1 February 2021, Minister of Local Government Mahuta announced that the Government would establish a new law upholding local council decisions to establish Māori wards.
-This new law would also abolish an existing law allowing local referendums to veto decisions by councils to establish Māori wards.
+On 1 February 2021, Mahuta announced that the Government would establish a new law upholding local council decisions to establish Māori wards and abolishing the existing law allowing local referendums to veto decisions by councils to establish Māori wards.
 This law would come into effect before the scheduled 2022 local body elections.
 On 25 February, Mahuta's Local Electoral (Māori Wards and Māori Constituencies) Amendment Act 2021, which eliminates mechanisms for holding referendums on the establishment of Māori wards and constituencies on local bodies, passed its third reading in Parliament with the support of the Labour, Green and Māori parties.
 The bill was unsuccessfully opposed by the National and ACT parties, with the former mounting a twelve-hour filibuster challenging all of the Bill's ten clauses.

-Hawkes' Bay Regional Council
+Councils were also given a fresh opportunity to make decisions about establishing Māori wards after the law change; as a result, at the 2022 local elections, six of the eleven regional councils (54.5%) have Māori constituencies and 29 of the 67 territorial authorities (43.3%) had Māori wards.
+Until this point, only Bay of Plenty Regional Council, Waikato Regional Council and Wairoa District Council had had elections with Māori wards or constituencies.

-In late October 2021, the Hawke's Bay Regional Council voted to establish two new Māori constituencies called "Māui ki te Raki" and "Māui ki te Tonga."
+Between August and November 2023, Māori wards or constituencies were agreed to be introduced at a further group of councils for the 2025 and 2028 local elections, including Western Bay of Plenty District Council, Hauraki District Council, Whanganui District Council, Thames-Coromandel District Council, Greater Wellington Regional Council, and Upper Hutt City Council.
+The introduction of Māori wards was lost at Auckland Council in an 11–9 vote that followed two months of consultation.
+While 68% of non-Māori respondents opposed the Māori wards proposal, 54% of the 1,300 Māori respondents supported them.
+87% of the 17 Māori organisations consulted including Te Whānau o Waipareira, supported the proposal.
+In addition, right-wing lobby group Hobson's Pledge sent councillors 1,200 emails opposing Māori wards.